soupi/learn-haskell-blog-generator/src/03-html/06-escaping_characters.md

 </details>

-Trying constructing an invalid HTML in `hello.hs` to see if this works or not!
+Try constructing an invalid HTML in `hello.hs` to see if this works or not!

 Now we can use our tiny HTML library safely.
 But what if the user wants to use our library with a valid use case we didn't think about, for